jpark-dev/ts-blockchain/README.md

 # ts-blockchain

-This app is all about learning what blockchain is with TypeScript.
+A simple blockchain creating application written in TypeScript.

 Creating blockchain is not easy, it contains data that needs to be crypted, and sometimes, a multiple of data in different data type need to be serialized.